LeightonGuang/Q-bot/README.md

 Invite Link: [Discord](https://discord.com/invite/cQBxJNeD3F)

-## Features
+## About

-This is a discord bot used for queuing duo, trio, 5 stack, 1v1 and 10 mans.
+Q bot is a discord bot that allows you to check your Valorant stats, manage Valorant accounts you've added, create private voice channels in the server, and more.

 ## Commands